piyushy1/VidCEP/README.md

 # VidCEP
-This is a complex event processing framework to detect spatiotemporal event patterns in video streams.
+This is initial version of complex event processing framework to detect spatiotemporal event patterns in video streams.
+Please read the blogpost and paper  (coming soon) for details.

-# Requirements
+## Requirements
+VidCEP prototype is implemented in Java.
+Its python version will be released in future.

-# Step by Step Guide to install the requirements
+## Step by Step Guide to install the requirements

-# VidCEP directory strucutre
+## VidCEP directory strucutre

-# Subscriptions
+## Subscriptions

-# Running the VidCEP Engine
+## Running the VidCEP Engine

-# Reference
+## Reference
 Please cite the paper if you are using any part of this work:
 [Preprint Version]https://www.researchgate.net/publication/333703842_VidCEP-Complex_Event_Processing_Framework_to_Detect_Spatiotemporal_Event_Patterns_in_Video_Streams